hubiinetwork/nahmii-sdk/Docs/payment-settlement.md

 ### new PaymentSettlement(address, receipt, stageAmount, provider)
 Constructor
-Creates a new settlement with an payment receipt for an intended stage amount.
+Creates a new settlement with a payment receipt for an intended stage amount.

 | Param | Type | Description |